 Outside Magazine Gear of the Year - Switcher helmet - 2019

 Freeskier Editor's Pick - Switcher helmet - 2019

 German Design Award Gold - Switcher helmet - 2019

 Backcountry Magazine Editor's Pick - Switcher helmet - 2019

 The future is bright and the motivation to make the best protection in the world is as strong as ever.
-We will work hard so that you can continue to push your boundaries.
+In 2020 we are celebrating 20 years and we will continue to work hard so that you can continue to push your boundaries.